Best High Traffic WordPress Hosting 2026 (500-User Load Tests)

 • Your legal/security team requires a signed BAA from the hosting provider

-• Development workflow requires strict staging → production pipelines
+• Development workflow requires strict staging → production pipelines with automated deployment

 For these use cases, WP Engine is the right tool.
 For everyone else, the 295ms origin TTFB and plugin bans are real limitations.